dstansby/nhdspy/doc/source/index.rst

-NHDSPy
+nhdspy
 ======

-NHDSPy is a Python wrapper for NHDS, a numerical plasma dispersion relation solver written in Fortran.
+nhdspy is a Python wrapper for NHDS, a numerical plasma dispersion relation solver written in Fortran.

 .. toctree::